 - Do you have limited space and need to grow on a deck or a patio?

 The following photos are signs I use at the farmers’ markets, and they are organized by color and/or type of tomato, primarily because these categories are easiest to explain to customers at a busy market.

-Best Tomato Varieties for Early Tomatoes and/or Best for Disease Resistance:
+Best Tomato Varieties for Early Season

-Best Variety of Cherry Tomatoes (Heirloom & Hybrid):
+Best Cherry Tomatoes (Heirloom & Hybrid):

 Best Pepper Varieties – Hot & Spicy:

 Your selection of varieties will be much larger if you buy seeds and start your own plants.
 If you start seeds at home be sure and look at this detailed tutorial on starting plants from seed.

 Share some of your favorites?
 I’d love to hear about the varieties you like or love, as well as the ones that haven’t done well for you in the past, for whatever reason.

 Hi, just found the blog.
 I enjoy reading your tomato variety reviews.